Best Point and Shoot Camera Under $300 (that’s better than your iPhone!)

 The camera features a very large and deep hand grip making it incredibly comfortable to shoot with.
 Control dials and button placements are ergonomically designed to ensure you can access all you need comfortably.

-The B500 features a rather large fixed lens with a 40X optical zoom range of 22.5-900mm (35mm equivalent).
-That is a staggering amount of reach that even DSLR lenses rarely match.
+The B500 features a rather large fixed lens with a 40X optical zoom lens range of 22.5-900mm (based on a 35mm focal length equivalent).
+That is a staggering amount of reach that even DSLR lenses rarely match – from wide-angle lens right up to super-telephoto territory.

 Even more impressive, the camera also features Nikon’s 80X Dynamic Fine Zoom.
-It’s hard to comprehend that kind of zoom unless you experience it.
+It’s hard to comprehend that kind of optical zoom range unless you experience it.

 The lens has an aperture range of f/3 to f/6.5 meaning that it’s still possible to get great low light performance and subject separation at close quarters.